wp-plugins/sg-cachepress/readme.txt

 = Dynamic Cache Settings =

-* Dynamic Cache ON/OFF - enable or disable the Varnish-powered Dynamic caching system
+* Dynamic Cache ON/OFF - enable or disable the SiteGround Dynamic caching system
 * AutoFlush Cache ON/OFF - automatically flush the Dynamic cache when you edit your content
-* Purge Cache - Manually purge all cached data from the Varnish cache
+* Purge Cache - Manually purge all cached data from the dynamic cache

 = Exclude URLs From Dynamic Caching =